All About Taxation of Mutual Funds In India

 However, a TDS @ 30% is applicable in the case of NRIs on short-term capital gains.
 But if this is the only income that NRI has and the total amount of gain is less than the basic exemption limit i.e. Rs 2.50 lakh currently, then NRI may claim the TDS Refund by filing ITR.

-(Also Read: Taxation of NRE Fixed deposits for Returning NRIs)
+(Also Read: Taxation of NRE Fixed Deposits for Returning NRIs)

-Also Check- Tax Rules for ULIPs post Budget 2021
+Also, Check- Tax Rules for ULIPs post-Budget 2021

 Taxation of Mutual Funds- Dividends:

-From FY 2020-21, dividends paid by Mutual Funds, whether on Equity or Non-Equity funds, in short-term or long- term, would be taxable in the hands of the investor.
+From FY 2020-21, dividends paid by Mutual Funds, whether on Equity or Non-Equity funds, in short-term or long-term, would be taxable in the hands of the investor.
 The dividend would be added to the total income of the investor and would be taxed as per the applicable income tax slab rates.

-For instance, the one falling in the 30% slab, you will pay tax at that rate and the one falling in the 5% slab, will pay tax at that rate.
+For instance, the one falling in the 30% slab, will pay tax at that rate and the one falling in the 5% slab, will pay tax at that rate.

 ( Read: All about Double Tax Avoidance Agreement (DTAA))